Walkthrough: Creating and Running Unit Tests for Windows Store Apps

 For more information about developing Windows Store apps, see Getting started with Windows Store apps.

-Microsoft Visual Studio 2012 provides the following unit testing functionality:
+Visual Studio provides the following unit testing functionality:

 The following procedures describe the steps to create, run and debug unit tests for managed Windows 8 Windows Store app.